Heavenly (British band): History

 Heavenly debuted with the 7" single "I Fell in Love Last Night", followed by another 7", "Our Love Is Heavenly", both released in 1990 on Sarah Records.
 Heavenly vs. Satan, the group's debut album, came out in 1991.
 At this stage in their career, the instrumentation remained very much the same jangly guitar style used by Talulah Gosh.

 Before releasing the critically acclaimed Le Jardin de Heavenly, Cathy Rogers (keyboard, back-up vocals) joined the band.
 Her harmony vocals and keyboards became an integral part of the group's sound.
-Another strikingly different element of the group's second album was the inclusion of the track, "C is the Heavenly Option," featuring the guest vocals of K Records founder Calvin Johnson, who released Heavenly's records in the US.
+The group's second album also features the track "C is the Heavenly Option," featuring the guest vocals of K Records founder Calvin Johnson, who released Heavenly's records in the US.

 Before their next long-player, Heavenly released two non-album 7" singles, "P.U.N.K.
 Girl" and "Atta Girl."
 These signalled a growing complexity in Fletcher's songwriting, particularly "Atta Girl," in which Fletcher and Rogers sung in rapid-fire trade-off vocals.
 A broadening (and darkening) of lyrical subject matter was shown in the B-side, "Hearts and Crosses," which told the story of a date rape, with an upbeat keyboard riff providing an ironic counterpoint.

 The band's third LP was The Decline and Fall of Heavenly (1994).
 In 1995, the band contributed the song "Snail Trail" to the AIDS benefit album Red Hot + Bothered produced by the Red Hot Organization.

 The group's last album was Operation Heavenly (1996).
 Arriving in the middle of the Britpop boom, the album contained a cover of the Serge Gainsbourg-penned and France Gall-performed "Nous ne sommes pas des anges," sung entirely in French by Fletcher.
-Despite the closing of Sarah Records and release on Wiiija, the album was still recognisably the Heavenly sound, and even included a second Calvin Johnson guest spot on the track "Pet Monkey."
-However, shortly before the release of Operation Heavenly, Mathew Fletcher, took his own life.
+Due to the closing of Sarah Records it was released on Wiiija.
+It included a second Calvin Johnson guest spot on the track "Pet Monkey."

+However, shortly before the release of Operation Heavenly, Mathew Fletcher took his own life.
 The remaining members announced that the band name Heavenly was to be retired, but that they would continue, using the name Marine Research, a moniker under which they released a single album, 1999's Sounds from the Gulf Stream, on K Records (it was not released separately in Britain).
 Afterwards, Marine Research dissolved.

-The band's core members reformed in 2002 as Tender Trap, releasing their debut album, Film Molecules, on K Records once again.
-2006 saw the release of two new Tender Trap releases – two EPs, Language Lessons and ¿Como te Llamas?, and an album, 6 Billion People.
+The band's core members reformed in 2002 as Tender Trap, releasing four albums before going on indefinite hiatus in 2014.
+As of 2024, Fletcher and Pursey are both in The Catenary Wires and Swansea Sound, while Momtchiloff plays in Would-be-goods and Tufthunter.

-Heavenly will reunite for a concert at Bush Hall in London on 20 May 2023.
+Heavenly reunited for a concert at Bush Hall in London in May 2023, with Ian Button replacing Mathew Fletcher on drums.
+In 2024, the band played further dates in Spain, France and the US.
+The band also premiered new songs on those tour dates as well.